1 Pedro 1:1

 Since you have in obedience to the truth purified your souls for a sincere love of the brethren, fervently love one another from the heart,

 (b) Purified your souls.
-Just as our spirits have been purified (2 Cor.
-7:1), our souls were purified when we heeded the truth of the gospel and were born again.
+Our souls were purified when we heeded the truth of the gospel and were born again (1 Cor.
+6:11, 1 John 1:7, 9).

 (d) Love one another.
 We don’t purify our souls by loving others.
 Rather, we are able to love others because God first loved us (1 John 4:19).
 Love for our Christian brothers and sisters is a sign that someone is growing in the love and grace of God (2 Pet.
 1:7, 1 John 3:14).

-(b) Seed.
+(b) Semente.
 The imperishable seed is the living and enduring word of God (Luke 8:11).
 It is the spiritual DNA of Jesus himself (1 John 3:9).
-Jesus is the Word of life (1 John 1:1) that imparts life like a seed.
+Jesus is the Word of life (1 John 1:1) who imparts life like a seed.

 (c) Imperishable.
 Because you have been born of imperishable seed, you are eternally saved and secure.
 No one can undo what the Lord has done and no one can snatch you from your Father’s hand (John 10:29).